chriskgernon/chriskgernon/SAGA/Hydrology_model.md

 Conclusion: ASTER is the better dataset when looking in mountanous regions.
 This is evident by the comparison of the two hillshades and when visualizing the NUM files.
 The visualization of the SRTM NUM file shows that SRTM used data from ASTER in the particularly mountainous regions.
+Additionally, the visualization of the difference between the two flow accumulations indicate that one dataset got completely different results in the extrememly mountainous region than the other dataset.
+This difference shows that ASTR was more accurate than SRTM.

 Data Sources: NASA/METI/AIST/Japan Spacesystems, and U.S./Japan ASTER Science Team.
 ASTER Global Digital Elevation Model V003.
 2019, distributed by NASA EODIS Land Processes DAAC